 Embarking on what hopes to be a lifetime partnership commitment means many things to the individuals involved.
 The oaths of “until death do us part” and standing by your mate both “in sickness and in health” will always be the bedrocks of matrimony that one hopes will last a lifetime.
 Sadly, the unions sometimes do not.

-The word paternity is defined as “the state of being a father,” according to Leon F. Bennett, ESQ., an expert in California paternity law.
+The word paternity is defined as “the state of being a father,” according to Leon F. Bennett, ESQ., an expert Los Angeles paternity attorney.
 In parentage cases, also called “paternity cases,” the court determines exactly who the child’s legal parents are.
 If the couple is legally married when a child is born, the determination of parentage is fairly clear cut.
 It is legally assumed that the married couple are the child’s natural parents.

 But for unmarried parents, parentage of their children needs to be legally established by signing a declaration of parentage or obtaining a court order.
 Until these records are filed, the child officially does not have a legal father.
 In this case, even if a man can prove that he is the biological father of the child, he may not have any rights because he is not now nor has ever been married to the mother.

 It’s important to note that parents are legally responsible for their children and their support, whether the couple is married or not.
 Even in cases where a father does not want the responsibility of raising a child or separates from his partner even before the birth, the biological father remains responsible for the health and welfare of the child.
 For the family left behind by what’s often referred to as a “deadbeat dad,” having paternity legally acknowledged will be critical to getting the father’s help in ongoing financial support of the child.

 If there is a California child custody issue, the simplest and cleanest way to establish paternity is to simply list the father’s name on the baby’s birth certificate.